siseminger/class101/README.md

 ## class101
-simple django openshift tutorial leading to deploying on Openshift
+simple python django application tutorial leading to deploying on Openshift

 This demo is written for working from a RHEL7 client, python 2.7.x and eventually the openshift client.
 You can also do this on a Mac, and for the not-so-faint-of heart on a Windows machine.
 At no time will you need to be a superuser.
 You can also start developing with a free account at pythonanywhere.com